unrealwork/atsd-use-cases/how-to/aws/route53-health-checks/README.md

 All applications started
 ```

-Log in to ATSD user interface using `axibase` username and `axibase` password at `https://atsd_hostname:8443/`.
+Log in to ATSD using `axibase` username and `axibase` password at `https://atsd_hostname:8443/`.

-### Setup Health Check Attribute Copy
+### Health Check Setup Attribute Copy

-Configure a cron-scheduled task to copy health check attributes into ATSD sandbox as described [here](https://github.com/axibase/atsd-integration/tree/aws-route53)
+Configure a cron-scheduled task to copy health check attributes into ATSD sandbox as described by [ATSD Integration Documentation](https://github.com/axibase/atsd-integration/tree/aws-route53)

 ## Results

 ### Consolidated View

-All working Route 53 health checks are now visible on the **AWS Route 53** tab.
+View all working Route 53 health checks on the **AWS Route53** tab.

 ![](./images/route53-entity-view.png)